 - to participate in major international events where travel is necessary to represent New Zealand

 - for business

 Overseas travel that won't be considered

 We won't consider applications for early vaccine access if you're travelling overseas:

-- to a country New Zealand has approved for quarantine free travel, eg Australia and the Cook Islands
+- to a country or zone that New Zealand has approved for quarantine-free travel

 Before applying, you must: